DelphiWorlds/Playground/Demos/AndroidBackgroundLocation/ReadMe.md

 ### Receiving location updates in the application

 When location updates are received by the service, or when the location updates become active/inactive, the service sends a broadcast message, which the application can receive via a message receiver.
-In the demo, these messages are handled by the `ServiceMessageHandler` method
+In the demo, these messages are handled by the `ServiceMessageHandler` method, which will plot points and draw lines between them in the MapView.

 ## Technical information